A-00235

 Plain Language

-Within 60 days of receiving notice from a public officeholder or candidate (or their authorized agent) that they do not want realistic depictions of themselves generated, the owner, licensee, or operator of a covered generative AI system must implement a reasonable method to prevent users from creating such depictions.
-A method is deemed reasonable if it is consistent with industry standards, not overly burdensome on the system, cost-effective to implement and maintain, and up to date.
-This is a notice-triggered obligation — there is no duty to proactively block depictions of public officials absent notice.
-The 60-day window begins upon receipt of notice, not upon enactment.
+Within 60 days of receiving notice from a public officeholder or candidate (or their authorized representative) that the person does not want realistic depictions of themselves generated, the owner, licensee, or operator of a covered generative AI system must implement a reasonable method to prevent users from creating such depictions.
+A method is 'reasonable' if it is consistent with industry standards, not overly burdensome on the system, cost-effective to implement and maintain, and up to date.
+This obligation is triggered only upon receipt of notice — there is no proactive obligation to prevent depictions of all public officials absent notice.
+Safe harbor: The operator is not liable if a reasonable method was implemented but was unable to prevent the depictions, nor for depictions that are incidental or created in an unforeseeable way (per § 390-f(5)).

 Statutory Text